 Cheesemaking - what to do with all that whey?Posted on Wednesday, April 01, 2020 | By Nicole Easterday |

 You've conquered your demons and made cheese- good for you!!
-(If you haven't yet made cheese, subscribe to our YouTube channel, join one of our classes in SF & Oakland or check out our home cheesemaking kits - you won't regret it).
+(If you haven't yet made cheese, subscribe to our YouTube channel, join one of our cheesemaking classes in Berkeley, CA or check out our home cheesemaking kits - you won't regret it).
 Now you find yourself with a pound of delicious homemade cheese and three quarts of whey!
 What to do with all that protein-rich goodness?

 First, some things to know about whey: Whey is milk with the fats and solids pulled out (the solids are now in your cheese).
 It's primarily water but also contains lactose (milk sugar) which is water soluble and ends up draining off with the whey - for the lactose-intolerant, beware.

 However, the most valuable ingredient in whey is the whey protein.
 Milk contains two types of protein - casein and whey proteins.
 Most of the casein ends up in your cheese and most of the whey protein (which is also water soluable) ends up in the whey, as you would guess based on the name.

 In the early days of large-scale cheesemaking, cheesemakers would have to be creative to find uses for their whey.
 Early on-farm cheesemakers fed it directly back to the animals as a protein source, of course, but once cheesemaking became industrial and moved off the farm, the industry had to find another way to dispose of all that "waste".

 That said, you're probably not going to sell your three quarts of whey to a protein bar manufacturer.
 Why would you when there are so many uses for it at home?
 The end use depends upon whether the whey is salted or not and there are way more options for the unsalted variety but here are some general ideas: